iamshishirgaire/IOE-Syllabus-Data/faculties/civil/6sem/sanitary_eng.md

-# Syllabus

-## **SANITARY ENGINEERING**

-**Course Objective:**

-Sanitary Engineering course aims at providing the students with a complete knowledge on wastewater collection, conveyance, treatment, disposal methods and design.
-The course will provide the knowledge of sludge and solid waste management.
-After completing the course, the students are expected to solve the problems of wastewater and solid waste management.

-## **Course Content:**

 1. **Introduction     [2 hours]**
     * Difinitions of common terms - Sewage/Wastewater, Domestic sewage, Industrial sewage, Sanitary sewage, Storm water, Sullage, Sewer, Sewerage, Rubbish, Garbage, Refuse/Solid waste
     * Importance of Wastewater and Solid Waste Managements